Gevani McCoy: Oregon State Beavers (2024)

 On December 21, 2023, McCoy announced that he would be transferring to Oregon State.

 On December 7, 2024, McCoy announced that he would enter the transfer portal for the second time.

 Texas State Bobcats (2025)

 On January 13, 2025, McCoy announced that he would transfer to Texas State.
 After spending the spring at Texas State, McCoy reentered the transfer portal in April 2025.

 Temple Owls (2025)

 On April 24, 2025, McCoy announced that he would transfer to Temple.

+Professional career

+BC Lions

+On February 13, 2026, McCoy left the Owls to sign with the BC Lions of the Canadian Football League (CFL).
+On April 27, McCoy was released by the Lions.